Morpho Initiative

 Whether this is your first Morpho proposal or you are resubmitting an idea, you may have questions about the process.
 We are here to answer them!
 Join us at this informational webinar, where we will review what NCEAS does, how working groups work, and tips for strong applications.

-You can find a recording of this webinar on our YouTube channel here.
+You can find a recording of the 2024 webinar on our YouTube channel, here.

 Want to submit a proposal but not sure if the idea is the right fit?
 Or maybe you need help strengthening a previous proposal?
 For these and any other lingering questions, sign up for a one-on-one office hours appointment with NCEAS staff.
 Please include topics of potential discussion in the notes box so we can best prepare for our meetings